donishadsmith/neurocaps/paper/paper.md

 - collects preproccessed BOLD data from an BIDS-compliant dataset [@Yarkoni2019]
-- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression and spatial dimensionality reduction using deterministic parcellations (e.g., Schaefer [@Schaefer2018], AAL [@Tzourio-Mazoyer2002]).
+- leverages Nilearn's [@Nilearn] `NiftiLabelsMasker` to perform nuisance regression and spatial dimensionality reduction using deterministic parcellations (e.g., Schaefer [@Schaefer2018], AAL [@Tzourio-Mazoyer2002])
-- scrubs high-motion volumes using fMRIPrep-derived framewise displacement values.
+- scrubs high-motion volumes using fMRIPrep-derived framewise displacement values
-- reports quality control information related to high-motion or non-steady state volumes.
+- reports quality control information related to high-motion or non-steady state volumes

 2. `neurocaps.analysis`
 Contains the CAP class for performing the main analysis, as well as several standalone